younke/asdf-swiftgen/README.md

 # Now swiftgen commands are available
 swiftgen --help
 ```

+# Templates

+You probably want to copy SwiftGen bundled `templates` into your project directory.

+Read [SwiftGen documentation](https://github.com/SwiftGen/SwiftGen#choosing-your-template) on how to use templates.

 Check [asdf](https://github.com/asdf-vm/asdf) readme for more instructions on how to
 install & manage versions.